Brain tumour: Cancer Research UK on 'different types' in 2017

 - Persistently feeling sick (nausea), being sick (vomiting) and drowsiness

 - Mental or behavioural changes, such as memory problems or changes in personality

 - Progressive weakness or paralysis on one side of the body

 - Vision or speech problems.

-If you think you could have a brain tumour you should speak to your GP.
+If you experience symptoms and are concerned you could have a brain tumour speak to your GP.